mlflow/mlflow/docs/source/llms/prompt-engineering.rst

 and *max_tokens* (currently empty).
 The LLM response will appear in the *Output* section.

 .. figure:: ../_static/images/prompt_modal_2.png
+   :scale: 25%
+   :align: center

+   The prompt engineering playground enables you to try out multiple LLMs, prompt templates, parameter configurations, and example inputs.
+Click the image to expand.

 Step 5: Try a prompt of your choosing